rcpoison/dxvk-cache-pool/README.md

 - Fetches missing DxvkStateCacheEntry's and patches the .dxvk-cache.
 - Submits DxvkStateCacheEntry's generated locally since the last run.

-Server:
+Server (users do not need this):
 - Centralized storage.
-Provides REST interface to access caches.
+Provides REST interface to access caches and signatures.

 Not affiliated with the DXVK project, please don't blame him if this destroys your cache files.